Rokeby Stables: Flat racing

 In England, Mellon kept his horses at trainer Ian Balding's Park House Stables at Kingsclere and raced under his own name.
-In the United States, Rokeby Stables employed a number of prominent horse trainers including Hall of Fame inductee Elliott Burch who trained the stable's champions Arts and Letters, Quadrangle, Fort Marcy, Run the Gantlet, and Key to the Mint.
+In the United States, Rokeby Stables employed a number of prominent trainers including Hall of Fame inductee Elliott Burch, who trained the stable's champions Arts and Letters, Quadrangle, Fort Marcy, Run the Gantlet, and Key to the Mint.
 Another Hall of Fame inductee, Mack Miller, took over as the Rokeby trainer in 1977.
-Miller's accomplishments include winning the Kentucky Derby with Sea Hero and the New York Handicap Triple in 1984 with Fit To Fight.
+Miller's accomplishments include winning the New York Handicap Triple in 1984 with Fit To Fight and the 1993 Kentucky Derby with Sea Hero.
 Once Miller retired from training, in 1995, the then 88-year-old Paul Mellon decided to give up racing but still maintained his breeding operations.